 Console durability: B. Built like tanks, Atari 2600's are highly durable, and it's not hard to find one in good working condition.
 Compared to newer consoles like the NES, the system has aged extremely well.

 Controllers: B. One strength of the 2600 is its ability to support third-party controllers.
 The standard Atari joystick was cheap and prone to breakage, but several other companies stepped in to produce quality alternatives.
 One limitation of the Atari 2600 joysticks is their single button configuration, although certain games came up with imaginative ways to overcome this.
 In addition to joysticks, analog "paddle" controllers were shipped with the early systems, providing unique precision control and also allowing for four-player simultaneous play.
-The paddles do however have a tendency to get "shaky" over time, but this problem can be remedied with cleaning and oil.
+The paddles do however have a tendency to become jittery over time, but this problem can be remedied.

 Media: A. As a pioneer in removable games, Atari designed their cartridges perfectly.
 Compact, handsome, and nearly indestructible, the games easily stack and have an easy-to-read label on their outer edge.
 Since the cartridges were large enough to display artwork on the front, Atari plastered its games with artistic mosaics that tended to belie the actual content of the game.
-Activision took the opposite approach with its labels, displaying the actual pixelated graphics from the game.
-Third-party companies experimented with a number of cartridge designs, and you can often identify the manufacturer of most Atari 2600 games by simply looking at the cartridge color and shape.
+Activision took the opposite approach with its labels, displaying pixelated representations of their games.
+Third-party companies experimented with a number of cartridge designs, and you can often identify the manufacturer by simply glancing at the cartridge.

 Packaging: B. Atari 2600 cartridges were sold in cheap but attractive boxes.
 Most games, especially those from Atari, feature elaborate artwork across the front.
 The back usually displays a screenshot with a brief description of the game.
-Most boxes made by Atari and Activision were printed in an array of attractive colors.
-There wasn't any apparent rhyme or reason behind the colors used, the boxes definitely look nice lining a shelf.
-Atari eventually moved to a silver with red trim color scheme to maintain consistency with their 5200 line.
+Most boxes made by Atari and Activision were printed in an array of attractive colors, making them look nice lining a shelf.
+Atari eventually moved to a silver with red trim color scheme.

 Collectability: A. Due to its massive popularity and remarkable lifespan, the Atari 2600 is an ideal system for collectors.
 Literally hundreds of titles were produced for the system, including an extensive list of legitimate classics including Adventure, Space Invaders, Missile Command, Battlezone, Asteroids, and Frogger.
 Fortunately, the best titles are cheap and easy to find, and all instruction manuals are available online (see www.atariage.com).
 The cartridges work like new after a proper cleaning, although the condition of the label may vary.
 Most games are easy to play and provide timeless fun.